atpub/docs/src/content/docs/basics/teams.md

 ### The Team's Claim

-A team acknowledges a user as a member by creating a [`me.atpub.team.membership`](https://www.google.com/search?q=/lexicons/me.atpub.team.membership) record.
+A team acknowledges a user as a member by creating a [`me.atpub.team.membership`](/lexicons/team-membership) record.

-  * **Purpose:** A team asserts, "This user is a member of our team."
+  * **Purpose:** A team asserts, "This user is a member of our team".
   * **Structure:**
       * `member`: The DID of the user.